 The Chrome browser gets extremely slow when you force it to push beyond its limits.
-But it’s only natural for such a program to slow down when we put pressure upon it; that’s much more than a program can handle.
+But it’s only natural for such a program to slow down when we put pressure on it; that’s much more than a program can handle.

 One major issue the Chrome browser frustrates its users with is the curse of auto-reloading/refreshing the web pages when we are inactive in a particular tab.

 Taking my case into account, this often happened to me when jumping between the open or loaded tabs.
 For instance, if I have five open tabs loaded, switch to another tab, and return to the previous one, it will refresh or start loading again.

 It started with a big-time interval.
 Initially, the loaded tabs would stay for an hour or so until they reloaded again.
 However, the interval became short over time, and it started to get on my nerves!

 It forced me to embark on a hunt for a reliable solution.
 Thankfully, I did come up with something capable of preventing the issue, and you can refer to them below and apply it if the same problem is also frustrating.

 Why Chrome Auto-Reload?

 By default, Chrome is programmed to automatically erase the data of any open, loaded tabs in case the browser uses a lot of memory.
 It is an automated process initiated to conserve system resources and reduce the pressure off your browser.

 From one perspective, this is the ideal way the browser should operate, as this process will ultimately reduce the chances of your system(or the browser alone) slowing down or crashing.
 It may be better when thinking about how difficult it is to cope with a slowed-down and crashing system rather than wait a few extra seconds for the tabs to reload.